Why Proper Lawn Fertilization Matters in Atlanta

 Fertilization and Mowing: A Critical Partnership

 Fertilization works best when paired with proper mowing practices.
 A lawn that is mowed too short is a stressed lawn — and a stressed lawn cannot efficiently use the nutrients you apply.
 Cutting more than one-third of the grass blade in a single mowing weakens the plant and opens the door to weeds and disease.
-The recommended mowing heights for Atlanta's primary grass types are: Bermudagrass 1.5–2.5 inches, Zoysiagrass 1.5–3 inches, and Tall Fescue 2.5–4 inches.
-Keeping grass at the correct height allows it to develop a deep root system that maximizes nutrient uptake and improves drought resistance.
+General University of Georgia mowing guidance is about 1–2 inches for Bermudagrass and Zoysiagrass and 2–3 inches for Tall Fescue, with mowing height adjusted for cultivar, equipment, site conditions, and hot weather.
+Keeping grass at an appropriate height helps reduce turf stress and supports a healthier root system.

 Watering After Fertilization